LukeGrahamLandry/franca/devlog.md

+I really like the Zed thing where you get a file of all the errors.
+It's great for mass changes like adding an argument to a function when you're always in a context where you can trivially get the arg anyway.
+Tho sometimes the same place shows up twice which is unfortunate.
+Same err from rustc and rust-analyzer?

 ## parser rewrite (Feb 10)

 Normal assign left can be a tuple for pattern match-y assign multiple at once (like rust/python).